-Lenora Degenhardt on It is our time to use it. sacstatesqe on About katrina pinkerton-ll… on About Misconception on Two Students and Professor… Dani on Victory for the Sac State…
+Lenora Degenhardt on It is our time to use it.
+Misconception on Two Students and Professor… Dani on Victory for the Sac State… EonJaw on Take the Capitol Tubbs Ventura Vll on Sac State Four

 Students in Southern California, including many who are participating in the hunger strike protested at Chancellor Reeds front door.
 Reed was giving a dinner party that night where other Trustees attended.